What is edge computing?

 Similarly, autonomous vehicles, which operate with low connectivity, need real-time data analysis to navigate roads.
 Gateways hosted within the vehicle can aggregate data from other vehicles, traffic signals, GPS devices, proximity sensors, onboard control units and cloud applications, and can process and analyse this information locally.

 Security risks at the edge

-As an extension of a data centre, an edge computing infrastructure naturally increases the surface area exposed to threats.
-Many edge computing devices aren't built with traditional IT security protocols, meaning that unsecured endpoints can be roped into distributed denial of service (DDoS) attacks, and can even offer hackers access to the wider network they connect to.
+As an extension of a data centre, edge computing infrastructure naturally increases the surface area exposed to threats.
+Many edge computing devices aren't built with traditional IT security protocols, meaning that unsecured endpoints could be roped into distributed denial of service (DDoS) attacks, and could even offer hackers access to the wider network they connect to.